Top 5 Venture Capital Firms for E-Commerce Startups

 • Investment stages: Seed, Convertible Note, Early Stage Venture, Late Stage Venture

-• Industries of focus: E-commerce platforms, Consumer Software, Developer Tools, Enterprise Software, FinTech
+• Industries of focus: Consumer Software, Developer Tools, E-commerce Platforms, Enterprise Software, FinTech

-• Geographical presence: San Francisco, California
+• Geographical presence: Based in San Francisco, California

-• Founded: 2013
+• Founded year: 2013

-• Notable investments: Convoy, Current, Wingcopter, Metabase
+• Notable portfolio companies: Convoy, Current, Metabase

 You can refer to their website here.